usds/website-staging/_news-and-blog/2024-08-13-10-years-of-usds.md

 # should show on news and blog page. ordered by date prefix in filename
 carousel_show: true
 # Blog detail page (Edit this)
-title: "10 Years of the U.S. Digital Service: Transforming Government for the Digital Age"
+title: "10 Years of the U.S. Digital Service: Transforming government for the digital age"
 dateline_str: "Aug 13, 2024"
 readtime_str: "4"
 byline_str: "The U.S. Digital Service"